Adrien-LUDWIG/100-days-of-code/log.md

 - Created a PR for a new Racket exercise on Exercism
 - Ported the exercise generator from the Common Lisp track to generate exercises for the Racket track

+## Day 19: October 30, 2023

+- Solved LeetCode Daily challenge
+- Fixed yesterday's PR for a new Racket exercise on Exercism
+- Created 2 new PRs for new Racket exercises on Exercism
+- Fixed a few things on the Racket's exercise generator and discussed next steps with the maintainer